maceksimon/komunitni-zahrada-strelak/README.md

 - Vue 3 slots
 - Implementing form validation in nested components
 - Vuelidate for Vue 3 (nested components)
+- Running GSAP animations in Vue (composition API)

 ### Notes

-On a slightly more complex project, you might want to implement a **store** [Pinia](https://pinia.vuejs.org/) currently seems to be the go to tech for this.
+On a slightly more complex project, you might want to implement a **store**.
+For Vue 3, this is done with [Pinia](https://pinia.vuejs.org/).